weslambert/e2/README.md

 # alert2

-Some (not optimal, but useable) python scriptage to assist with information gathering (from Google [GRR](https://github.com/google/grr)) and case creation for CERT-BDF's [TheHive](https://github.com/CERT-BDF/TheHive) upon an alert match from Yelp's [Elastalert](https://github.com/Yelp/elastalert).
+A few simple Python scripts and rule files to assist with information gathering (from Google [GRR](https://github.com/google/grr)) and case creation for CERT-BDF's [TheHive](https://github.com/CERT-BDF/TheHive) upon an alert match from Yelp's [Elastalert](https://github.com/Yelp/elastalert).

 `e2grr.py` will query [GRR](https://github.com/google/grr) for a relevant source or destination IP address, then gather the client URN and use that to automatically start a flow on said client.